 Take the opportunity to contribute with a long term aim giving back to the people and communities you meet, as a participant you will get to live in a new destination and also get out to see as much of the country as possible.
 There are various discover trips available which comprise a combination of voluntary work within the local communities, visiting rural districts of the country to compare the lifestyles and a chance to meet people and see wildlife.

 What makes Namibia such a great country to choose to volunteer in is the fact most local people speak English - this makes the whole experience easier.
 Namibia is a very safe country to explore and you will find most local people will greet you with big smiles.
 You will get a real feel for this outstanding country, its people and its culture.
-We have specially designed combination packages with the concept of volunteering, the chance to travel and also to experience many of this destinations great wonders.
+We have specially designed programs with the concept of volunteering, the chance to travel and also to experience many of this destinations great wonders.

 Conservation Projects in Namibia